hackreactor/html_and_css_101/README.md

 # Hack Reactor: HTML and CSS Workshop

 It's time to build a website!
 Leverage the knowledge you gained during the workshop lectures to make your own site.
-If you know how to create html and css files on your computer and use a text editor to write code, go ahead and get a site going that way.
+If you know how to create HTML and CSS files on your computer and use a text editor to write code, go ahead and get a site going that way.
 If not, follow these steps to create an environment where you can start writing code:

 1. Go to [repl.it](https://repl.it)
 2. Click on the 'new repl' button